It’s only natural that people try to replicate their success.

 Even though people prefer their messengers without the invasive ads, Facebook started putting ads in its Messenger.
 Meanwhile, a Japanese chat app LINE reports increasing advertising revenue including video ads.

 Even WhatsApp is warming up to the advertising in its Status feature (Instagram Stories analog).

 So paying for the ads-free experience might become the norm again.

 Paid stickers are one of the main sources of revenue for many messengers.
 In 2016, Line earned $270+ million on sticker-addicted users.
 These cute pictures and animations are usually sold in packs for a modest price.
 There are free stickers to get users hooked and an option to subscribe for infinite stickers that costs $2.22/month.

 Branded stickers can also be used by companies to promote their products, such as upcoming movies.

 These games can be played directly from the chat threads.
-The revenue comes from in-app purchases such as game currency, experience or items, i.e. everything that helps you to progress the game.
+The revenue comes from in-app purchases, such as game currency, experience, or items, i.e. everything that helps you to progress the game.
 Pure cosmetics can also be a source of in-game revenue.